agmizer/rosie_research_25-26/README.md

 ## Example Output

-Screenshots of example interactions are located in the `example_outputs/` folder.
+Screenshots of example interactions are located in the `example_outputs` folder.

 ---